 If you’re aiming for something ambitious, keep in touch with us so we can troubleshoot potential print problems together.
 You can learn more about riso printing methods and constraints at:

 We’ll reimburse you for the costs of printing it yourself, and then mailing it to the conference team.
+Please note, there is a reimbursement cap of $200 CAD/team.

 Absolutely!
 Zines come with an august tradition of amateur attempts, authentically rough-around-the-edges execution, and plain text entrants.
 The basic skills are easy to learn, and the conference team is keen to support the acquisition of new tricks.